gvwilson/sdxjs/en/src/package-manager/index.md

 |   2 |   3 |   3 | X/2 - Z/3 |
 </div>

-To construct [% t package-manager-example-dependencies %]
-we find the [% i "transitive closure" %]transitive closure[% /i %] of all packages plus all of their dependencies.
+To construct [%t package-manager-example-dependencies %] we find the [%i "transitive closure" %]transitive closure[%/i%] of all packages plus all of their dependencies.
 We then pick two packages and create a list of their valid pairs.
 Choosing a third package,
 we cross off pairs that can't be satisfied